How Heavy Should You Lift for Hypertrophy?

 "What percentage of my max should I use for hypertrophy?"

-Most of your working sets should be at 65-75% of your 1RM.
-But that number alone doesn't tell you much without context.
+Most of your working sets should be at 65-75% of your 1RM — that's the 8-12 rep range on most exercises.

 Don't know your 1RM?
 Estimate it from a recent set of 3-5 reps near failure using the 1RM calculator.
 If you benched 100 kg for 5, your estimated max is about 113 kg.